- Clinical science

 - External rotation: The anterior shoulder rotates 45° anteriorly as it meets the maternal pelvic floor.
 This action is transmitted to the head which also rotates 45°, placing the head in its original transverse position.

-- Expulsion: Delivery of the head, posterior shoulder followed by the anterior shoulder, and the body
+- Expulsion: Delivery of the head, anterior shoulder followed by the posterior shoulder, and the body

 Arrest of vaginal delivery because of a mechanical obstruction (see for comparison)

 - Fetal: malpresentations; , malpositions, congenital anomalies, macrosomia